AguaClara/Textbook/Filtration/EStaRS_Design.rst

 with  :math:`H_{SiphonNoSuckAir}` subtracted

-These values are calculated or described in the :ref:`Fluidized Bed and Head Loss Variation <fluidized_bed_headloss_variation>` section or defined as Expert Inputs for the system.
 This value represents the highest the water can be over the siphon exit.

 To determine a more appropriate siphon head loss the actual head losses are determined.